Mariya-ghafoor/postcodeAPI-backend/README.md

 - Register a user using username, email and password (/auth/register)
 - JWT based authentication
 - Login with credentials (/auth/login)
-- Only registered users are allowed to view suburbs or add new suburbs
+- Only registered users are allowed to add new suburbs

 ### Error Handling